 the electronic records of EOL Transactions available on EOL shall supplement, form a part of and be subject to the terms of the applicable Governing Agreement.

-t
+this Amendment shall not apply to any EOL Transactions entered into and documented in a confirmation executed and delivered by both parties during the period between the Effective Date and the Execution Date.

 The Governing Agreements are further amended as provided in the Annexes attached hereto.
 To the extent that ENA and CPS enter into an Enfolio Master Firm Purchase/Sale Agreement (“Enfolio”), such Enfolio shall become a Governing Agreement for purposes of this Amendment.
-To the extent ENA and the Counterparty enter into a new Trading Master using the form published by the International Swaps and Derivatives Association, Inc. (the “ISDA Master”) for any financially settled Swaps, Options or Swaptions’ Transactions, such ISDA Master shall become the Governing Agreement for purposes of this Amendment, provided however that Annex A shall not apply to any EOL Transactions under the ISDA Master.

 Each of ENA, EPMI and Counterparty consents to the introduction into evidence of the records of the EOL Transactions maintained on EOL and waives any right to object to such records as not being in writing or constituting a writing.
 Electronic EOL records, if introduced in evidence in any judicial, arbitration, mediation or administrative proceedings, will be admissible as between the parties to the same extent and under the same conditions as other business records originated and maintained in documentary form.
 No party shall object to the admissibility of such EOL records on the basis that such were not originated or maintained in documentary form under either the hearsay rule, the best evidence rule or other rule of evidence.